-PM: And people might conclude from that, that since it is raining, therefore God doesn’t love me.
+PM: People might conclude from that, that since it is raining, therefore God doesn’t love me.
 So that concept of God is all too human a concept.

-God is definitely not a distant deistic deity — that’s the dualism that Torrance is always referring to that is so problematic — because the God who meets us in Jesus Christ meets us in a myriad of different forms and a myriad of different experiences.
-He is never far off but is sometimes hidden to us in our own experience because we’re not really paying attention or not really trusting God.
+God is not a distant deistic deity — that’s the dualism that Torrance always refers to as problematic — because the God who meets us in Jesus Christ meets us in a myriad of different forms experiences.
+He is never far off but is sometimes hidden to us in our own experience because we’re not paying attention or not really trusting God.
 We’re sort of reinventing the God we want instead of trusting in God as he is.

 JMF: Isn’t another form of reinventing the God we want, to take the approach of… you hear in some conversations, the Lord told me to take this job or the Lord told me that we should move to Kenya and be a missionary.
-Sometimes the whole church knows it’s a foolish decision somebody’s making, and yet they’re convinced that the Lord told them that, and in their own mind, they bring God into every decision they make, as though this is what the will of God was for me.
+Sometimes the whole church knows it’s a foolish decision, and yet the person is convinced that the Lord told them that, and in their own mind, they bring God into every decision they make, as though this is what the will of God is for me.
 It’s as though I don’t have to take responsibility for my own decisions because God told me to do this.
 So for you to tell me that this was foolish…

 JMF: God is telling me that you’re supposed to do that.

 PM: I should be a chemical engineer because I utterly failed at the arts, so I might as well be a chemical engineer.
-Barth once said, I think to someone who was asking about whether or not they should engage in the business of theology, you have to look at whether or not you have the temperament, the qualities that would lead to someone who would be a good theologian.
+Barth once said, I think to someone who was asking about whether they should be a theologian, you have to look at whether you have the temperament, the qualities that would lead to someone being a good theologian.
 You might have none of those things.
 If that’s true, then that’s a sign of God’s interacting with you.
-You have to be sensible and use common sense.
+You have to use common sense.

-JMF: I think this happens more often than it ought to with people who take up a missionary plan.
-They will decide or come to the conclusion that God is calling them to some sort of missionary service, and they will pluck their family up without regard to the effect on the children of moving to a new country, a new culture and so on, without really understanding what they’re getting into, when they have heard a presentation or they have heard of a need and they feel some sort of a twinge of conscience or something about the needs, and so they assume that that is God moving them to make this huge life-changing decision.
-Sometimes it becomes a major mistake for the family, but they’re so convinced that this is what God wants them to do.
+JMF: I think this happens too often with people who take up a missionary plan.
+They come to the conclusion that God is calling them to some sort of missionary service, and they will pluck their family up without regard to the effect on the children of moving to a new country, a new culture and so on, without really understanding what they’re getting into, when they have heard a presentation or they have heard of a need and they feel some twinge of conscience or something, and so they assume that God is moving them to make this huge life-changing decision.
+Sometimes it becomes a major mistake for the family, but they’re convinced that this is what God wants them to do.
 I don’t know that there’s any solution to that, because we all stand prey to that in one way or another.

 PM: No question.
 I’m thinking of Tom Torrance’s own life when he was asked by Barth to follow him in [the University of] Basel, and he stated that was one of the hardest decisions of his life.
 He decided not to go because he didn’t want to uproot his children from school and bring them into a setting where they would have to speak and learn in German and so on.
-He was never sorry that he made that decision, but it was a very difficult decision.
-So he had to weigh all of his family issues and so on, and in retrospect I think it was a good decision.
+He was never sorry that he made that decision, but it was difficult.
+He had to weigh all of his family issues and so on, and in retrospect I think it was a good decision.

-JMF: Just because a thing might seem spiritual or holy in some way doesn’t mean that you can’t continue to serve God effectively in any other way.
+JMF: Just because a thing might seem spiritual or holy doesn’t mean that you can’t continue to serve God effectively in any other way.